ALL IDEAS

 Prompt 1: Extract topics

-This is the big one.
+The big one.
 Feed it all your transcripts at once.

 Prompt 1 — Extract Topics